Trump Could Seal Bipartisan Deal On Banning 'Bump Stocks' — If He Chose

 Trump could also take immediate administrative action to regulate bump stocks by directing the Bureau of Alcohol, Tobacco, Firearms and Explosives to ban the devices.

-The NRA announced Thursday that devices like bump stocks “should be subject to additional regulations” in aftermath of Las Vegas massacre, suggesting that the president ought to take administrative action on the matter.
+The NRA announced Thursday that devices like bump stocks “should be subject to additional regulations” in the aftermath of the Las Vegas massacre, suggesting that the president ought to take administrative action on the matter.
 White House press secretary Sarah Huckabee Sanders also told reporters on Thursday that the administration would “be open to having a conversation” about bump stocks.

-Ari Fleischer, a former White House press secretary and supporter of the president, urged him to take action on Thursday.
+Ari Fleischer, a Trump supporter and former White House press secretary under President George W. Bush, urged Trump to take action on Thursday.
 Fleischer further warned Democrats not to push for additional gun measures because that could threaten bipartisan support for a bump stock ban.

 “If I were a Democrat, I wouldn’t amend a bump stock ban with broader gun control efforts.
 Join together and get something done.
 Please,” Fleischer tweeted.